xannik/groceryHelper/README.md

 This application is developed to ease your grocery list writing

-add your recepies
+add your recipes

-create a new shopping list add your recepies and generate a grocery list of ingredient quantity that you have to buy based on your recpies.
+create a new shopping list add your recipes and generate a grocery list of ingredient quantity that you have to buy based on your recipes.

-Recpies are saved in a local database using sqllite
+Recipes are saved in a local database using sqllite

 # Installation